Foxwood Academy

 Attendance including Attendance Officer

-Gap in Attendance for our Pupil Premium cohort closed completely by over 3.5%.
-Gap in Attendance for our LAC cohort significantly reduced by 7.6% (from 10.4% to 2.8%).
+No gap in Attendance between our Pupil Premium and non-PP cohorts.
+Gap in Attendance for our LAC cohort significantly reduced by 7.6% over the last 2 years (from 10.4% to 2.7%).
 Increased parental attendance at a range of Academy meetings, for example student’s medicals and review meetings.
 Support to transport students home safely if they become ill during the day.
 Appropriate full training in Safeguarding, EHAF and Child protection.
 Culture of our ‘Go out and get them in’ for key pupils.

 Attendance Staffing